 Having crossed paths with Mott MacDonald during my years living in the United Kingdom a decade ago, I knew that Mott MacDonald in Australia would be a company involved in some of the highest profile and challenging projects around the country.
-I think most engineers aspire to work on the biggest and best things around and you certainly get the feeling at Mott MacDonald that the industry thinks highly of the company, our brand, and what it stands for.
+I think most engineers aspire to work on the biggest and best things around and you certainly get the feeling that the industry thinks highly of the company, our brand, and what it stands for.

 What is the best thing about your role?

 The opportunity to interact, collaborate and learn from a wide variety of professionals in all areas of the engineering profession.

 How would you describe the culture of Mott MacDonald?